TritonDataCenter/sdc-imgapi/tools/manatee-diff/README.md

 # Comparing images in Manatee backups

-Warning: The scripts in here are not complete or fully supported.
+**Warning**: The scripts in here are not complete or fully supported.
 They are relatively quick hacks to get some useful comparison output.